mrbelowski/r3e_crewchief_v3/README.txt

 Changelog
 ---------
+Version 3.4.1: Minor cold tyre temp increase (there were too many warnings); added a couple more voice options for switching off deltas.
+No new sound pack for this version.

 Version 3.4.0: Fixed some pit detection issues; added option to disable pcars opponent pit detection; disable cut track warnings on out lap / pit exit; tidied up the way numbers are read for time gaps; removed some crap green-light sounds; disable tyre wear info on pit entry for now; added a few more speech recognition bits and bobs; fixed race start message playing while in parmc ferme; don't process data when in replay, pause, or menus; fixed ignored 'enable_brake_locking_warning' and 'enable_wheel_spin_warning' options.
 This version requires a new sound pack.

 Version 3.3.2: Another potential crash-bug in the spotter fixed, make the pit limiter detection stuff work when opponent data arrays get jumbled up in the shared memory.
 No new sound pack for this version.